From local to non-local correlations: the Dual Boson perspective

 Finally, one can rewrite Eq.~\eqref{eq:UVdecoupling} as follows

-and see, that DB excludes not the full local renormalized interaction ${\cal W}_{\omega}$ of impurity model from the full lattice interaction $W_{\qv\omega}$, but the local interaction, that is renormalized by non-local polarization and non-local interactions $W_{\qv\omega}$ and $\tilde{W}_{\qv\omega}$.
-Therefore, the DB approach, which is free from the double-counting problem by construction, excludes less contribution from the full lattice renormalized interaction then the EDMFT$+$GW approach, and effects of the impurity model are not suppressed in our calculations.
+and see that DB excludes not the full local renormalized interaction ${\cal W}_{\omega}$ of the impurity model from the full lattice interaction $W_{\qv\omega}$, but the local interaction, that is renormalized by non-local polarization and non-local interactions $W_{\qv\omega}$ and $\tilde{W}_{\qv\omega}$.
+Therefore, the DB approach, which is free from the double-counting problem by construction, excludes less contributions from the full lattice renormalized interaction than the EDMFT$+$GW approach, and effects of the impurity model are not suppressed in our calculations.

 \end{appendix}